ChrisHelmsC/HearthStoneOnGolem/README.md

 * Strategy Definition

 ## Introduction
 **This project is designed to be run on the Golem Network (https://www.golem.network) as a provider image and references file paths specific to the Golem project.
 It can be run as a standalone project with some modifications, but its recommended use is through the associated Golem requestor script, located at https://github.com/ChrisHelmsC/hsog-requester.
-Non-developers should refer to this repository and avoid using this application directly.**
+Non-developers should refer to the requestor repository and avoid using this application directly.**

 HearthStoneSimulationsOnGolem is a Node JS application designed to simulate a single game of HearthStone, a popular card game created by Blizzard.
 An input file is provided to the application detailing data to be used in the game, including the deck composition and strategy for each player to use.
 The game is simulated using these details and returns a list of statistics, including the overall winner, damage done, cards played, and more.
 The application additionally writes out logging which provides insight into each move made within the game.